 - Arrive early to beat the queues for tickets, for the shuttle bus and for the cablecar or chairlift.
 You’ll capture the best photos when the wall is less busy.

-After you/your guide pick up your entry tickets, get the shuttle bus to the departure point but be prepared for this to be very busy too.
+After you/your guide collects your entry tickets, get the shuttle bus to the departure point but be prepared for this to be very busy too.

-On arrival at the departure area, it’s time for you to choose how you want to get up and off the wall!
+When you arrive at the departure area, it’s time to choose how you want to get up and off the wall!

 How to Get Onto the Wall

-If this sounds like your thing you, go and grab your boots.
-Take plenty of water and sturdy walking shoes…
+If this sounds like your thing, go and grab your boots.
+Take plenty of water and sturdy walking shoes.